Life Insurance Post-Claims Underwriting

-As a result, beneficiaries may find themselves in an unexpected battle with the insurance company instead of receiving the funds that are legally deserved because of an insurer’s post-claims underwriting investigation.
+As a result, beneficiaries may find themselves in an unexpected battle with the insurance company instead of receiving the funds that are legally due because of an insurer’s post-claims underwriting investigation.

 What Is a Post-Claims Underwriting Investigation?

 As the name implies, a post-claims underwriting investigation occurs after a claim has been filed.
-Once a beneficiary files the claim, only then will the insurance company procure relevant information and make an underwriting decision.
+Once a beneficiary files the claim, only then will the insurance company procure relevant information and revist its original underwriting decision.

 Factors like the applicant’s health, background and other pertinent information are considered before a final underwriting decision is made.
 Ordinarily, the underwriting process is completed before the insured’s policy is issued and takes effect, not after a claim is filed.